 10. Get a positive start to your day.

 The first few things you do in the morning often set the tone for your whole day.

 If you get off to a negative or pessimistic start then it can be quite hard to shake those feelings or perspective.

 But if you get your morning off to a positive start then it becomes a lot easier to stay with that emotion and the optimism all the way to when it’s bedtime.

 A couple of simple ways to get your day off to a positive start is:

 - Get some positive information or conversation flowing into your mind.
-You can do that by listening to a podcast or some of your favorite music, by reading an uplifting blog post or a chapter in a book that makes you laugh.
+You can do that by watching a motivating Youtube video, listening to a podcast or some of your favorite music, by reading an uplifting blog post or a chapter in a book that makes you laugh.
 Or you can have a fun or motivating conversation with your kids, partner, co-worker or friend over breakfast or as you ride the bus to school or work.